-The Product Liability Act shall cause the manufacturer or importer, etc. to be liable for damages arising from the infringement on life, body or property which is caused by a defect in the "Product" (a movable property which is manufactured or processed).
-"Defect" refers to a lack of safety that the Product ordinarily should provide, taking into account the nature of the Product, the ordinarily foreseeable manner of use, the time of delivery, and other circumstances concerning the Product.
+The Product Liability Act shall cause the manufacturer or importer, etc. to be liable for damages arising from the infringement on life, body or property which is caused by a defect in the "product" (a movable property that is manufactured or processed).
+"Defect" refers to a lack of safety that the product ordinarily should provide, taking into account the nature of the product, the ordinarily foreseeable manner of use, the time of delivery, and other circumstances concerning the product.
 Product liability is a responsibility without fault of the manufacturers, etc.